nedoshi/Red-Hat-OpenShift-Service-on-AWS/Section1/Getting started with ROSA.md

           - Once downloaded, untar (or unzip) the file and move the executables into a directory in your PATH

     b.
 Or, you can [download and install](https://docs.openshift.com/container-platform/4.9/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) the latest OpenShift CLI (oc)

+* Configure the AWS CLI#

+  If you've just installed the AWS CLI, or simply want to make sure it is using the correct AWS account, follow these steps in a terminal:

+    a.
+Enter aws configure in the terminal

+    b.
+Enter the AWS Access Key ID and press enter

+    c.
+Enter the AWS Secret Access Key and press enter

+    d.
+Enter the default region you want to deploy into

+    e.
+Enter the output format you want (“table” or “json”).
+    For this guide you can choose “table” as it is easier to read but either is fine.

+    It should look like the following as an example:

+    ```$ aws configure```

+        AWS Access Key ID: AKIA0000000000000000
+        AWS Secret Access Key: NGvmP0000000000000000000000000
+        Default region name: us-east-1
+        Default output format: table

+* Verify the configuration#

+  Verify that the configuration is correct.

+  Run the following command to query the AWS API

+    ```aws sts get-caller-identity```

+  You should see a table (or JSON if that’s what you set it to above) like the below.
+Verify that the account information is correct.